chaiNNer-org/Navi/navi.md

 We simply need 2 disjoint types to represent the true and false variants.
 So a sum type can also be defined using numeric literals (e.g. `let bool = 0 | 1;`) or string literals (e.g. `let bool = "true" | "false";`).

+### Type assertions

+Variables may have an optional type assertion.
+E.g. `let a: int = foo;`.
+If the value assigned to the variable is not a subset of the asserted type, an evaluation error will be thrown.

+This is mostly useful to:

+1. Document the intended type of a variable.
+2. Verify the correctness of complex expressions.

 ## Enum definitions

 Enums are syntactic sugar to more easily create sum types (disjoint union).